essexstudent1/turing_droid/README.md

 The response engine runs as multiple consumer threads.
 These threads read detected anti-LGBT cyberbullying messages from the message queue.
 Cyberbullying messages are sent via API to a publicly available large language model (LLM) artificial intelligence system.
-The messages are sent as part of a prompt requested that the LLM provide a reponse from the standpoint of a bystander seeking to provide support to the cyberbullying victim.
+The messages are sent as part of a prompt requesting that the LLM provide a reponse from the standpoint of a bystander seeking to provide support to the cyberbullying victim.
 The response message from the LLM is then posted as a reply to the cyberbullying comment on Reddit.